iamjoshbinder/irwebmachine/README.md

 __DESCRIPTION__

-IRWebmachine is a collection of classes you can use to trace and debug your
-webmachine applications from a REPL like IRB or Pry.
-GET, POST, DELETE, &
-PUT requests can be made, the call stack of a request can be shown, and
-you can step inside any method on the call stack to inspect state at that
-point in the request.
-You can also step through a request as it happens,
-altering state to change the behavior of a resource.
+IRWebmachine is an interactive debugger you can use to trace and debug your [webmachine](https://github.com/seancribbs/webmachine-ruby) requests from a REPL like IRB or Pry.
+GET, POST, DELETE, & PUT requests can be made, the call stack of a request can be shown, and you can step inside any method on the call stack to inspect state at that point in the request.
+You can also step through a request as it happens, altering state to change the behavior of a resource.

-IRWebmachine is still experimental and not ready for public release yet but it is
-definitely usable and useful.
-Design and implementation is still on going, and
-as soon as it feels ready a public release will come soon after.
+IRWebmachine is still experimental and not ready for public release yet but it is definitely usable and useful.
+Design and implementation is still on going, and as soon as it feels ready a public release will come soon after.

 __USAGE__